Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

-At the absence of the nuisance uncertainties the upper limit obtained with $CL_{s+b}$ excludes the true $s$ with probability $\alpha$ even for the experiments microscopically susceptible to the signal.
-At the application of $CL_{s+b}$ to such experiments there will be strong experiment-by-experiment fluctuations of the reconstructed limit, due to which this limit will be lower than the true $s$ with the probability $\alpha$.
+If there are no nuisance parameter uncertainties, the upper limit obtained with the constrained $CL_{s+b}$ excludes the true $s$ with probability $\alpha$ even for the experiments microscopically susceptible to the signal.
+During the application of the constrained $CL_{s+b}$ to such experiments there will be strong experiment-by-experiment fluctuations of the reconstructed limit, due to which this limit will be lower than the true $s$ with the probability $\alpha$.
 This is mathematically correct, but is considered inappropriate in practice \cite{Read_00}.
-At the unknown nuisance parameters this effect should occur too, although it can have different size.
-In the opinion of some physicists \cite{Read_00}, if an experiment is not susceptible for the signal, there should not be a way for it to exclude the signal.
-Moreover, another problem is that the upper limit reconstructed by $CL_{s+b}$ can sometimes be ridiculously low (although never precisely zero, which is mathematically forbidden in this case).
-This all is in contrast with the upper boundaries of the Bayesian method, of the frequentist treatment of maximum likelihood and of the likelihood ratio method, which all (with slight exception for the latter) provide zero (almost zero for the latter method) probability of non-coverage by the upper limit.
+In the case of the unknown nuisance parameters this effect should occur too, although it can have different size.
+In the opinion of some physicists \cite{Read_00}, if an experiment is not susceptible to the signal, there should not be a way for it to exclude the signal.
+Moreover, another problem is that the upper limit reconstructed by $CL_{s+b}$ can sometimes be ridiculously low, as in Fig. \ref{compar_lim} (although it can never be exactly zero, which is mathematically forbidden in this case).
+All of this is in contrast with the upper boundaries of the Bayesian method, of the frequentist treatment of maximum likelihood, of the likelihood ratio method and of the unconstrained-maximum-related method.
+All of them (with slight exception for the two last methods) provide zero (almost zero for the two last methods) probability of non-coverage by the upper limit in such experiments.
 These facts are not obvious, but are obtained in calculations.